Anytime-Valid Quantum State Tomography via Confidence Sequences: Anytime-Valid Quantum Tomography

-The set $\mathcal{C}_t^{\text{AV-QST}}(\alpha)$ is the collection of all quantum states whose likelihood ratio is sufficiently low, with the threshold $1/\alpha$ depending on the desired target coverage probability in (\ref{eq:prob}).
-Based on the definition (\ref{eq:Martingale_R}), the set $\mathcal{C}_t^{\text{AV-QST}}(\alpha)$ thus contains states for which there is sufficient evidence in their favor as compared to the current best estimate.
+where the threshold $1/\alpha$ will be seen in Proposition 1 below to guarantee the desired coverage condition \eqref{eq:prob}.

-The likelihood ratio (\ref{eq:Ct}), instantiated with the MLE as the point estimate, was also used in \cite{blume2012robust} to construct a confidence set $\mathcal{C}_T(\alpha)$ for a \emph{batch} setting with a fixed sample size $T$.
-The scheme, referred to as \emph{likelihood ratio-based QST} (LR-QST), returns the single set at the last time step, where is a likelihood ratio, and the threshold $\lambda_\alpha$ is obtained by solving numerically an implicit equation (see \cite[Equation (14)]{blume2012robust}).
+The likelihood ratio (\ref{eq:Martingale_R}), instantiated with the MLE as the point estimate, was also used in \cite{blume2012robust} to construct a confidence set $\mathcal{C}_T(\alpha)$ for a \emph{batch} setting with a fixed sample size $T$.
+The scheme, referred to as \emph{likelihood ratio-based QST} (LR-QST), returns the single set at the last time step, where

+is a likelihood ratio, and the threshold $\lambda_\alpha$ is obtained by solving numerically an implicit equation (see \cite[Equation (14)]{blume2012robust}).
 LR-QST was derived with the aim of offering only coverage guarantees for the last time step $T$, and it does not allow for the use of more powerful point estimates such as the posterior mean (\ref{eq:bme}).

+From a computational standpoint, LR-QST is inherently tied to the MLE through the likelihood ratio in \eqref{eq:r_lrqst}, requiring a complexity that scales exponentially with the number of qubits \cite{gross2010quantum}.
+In contrast, AV-QST can be combined with an arbitrary sequence of point estimators, including computationally efficient estimators \cite{article, cai2025onlinequantumstatetomography}.
+Furthermore, unlike LR-QST, AV-QST employs the fixed threshold $1/\alpha$, and does not require the additional numerical calibration of the threshold $\lambda_\alpha$.
+Finally, both AV-QST and LR-QST can be substantially less computationally demanding than Bayesian QST, which generally requires Monte Carlo updates over multiple particles to approximate posterior distributions and credible regions.